vacp2p/vac.dev/_drafts/fixing-whisper-with-waku.md

 ### Takeaways

+1. Whisper as it currently works doesn’t scale, and we quickly run into unacceptable bandwidth usage.
+2. There are a few factors of this, but largely it boils down to noisy topics usage and use of bloom filters.
+   - Duplicate (e.g. see [Whisper vs PSS](https://our.status.im/whisper-pss-comparison/) and bad envelopes are also fundamental factors, but this depends a bit more on specific deployment configurations.
+3. Waku mode (case 8) is an additional capability that doesn’t require other nodes to change, for nodes that put a premium on performance.
+4. The next bottleneck after this is the partitioned topics (app/network specific), which either needs to gracefully (and potentially quickly) grow, or an alternative way of consuming those messages needs to be deviced.

 The results are summed up in the following graph.
 Notice the log-log scale.
 The colored backgrounds correspond to the following bandwidth usage: